Code-By-Script/How-to-Install-Microsoft-Visual-Studio/README.md

 ### Step 2: **Run the Visual Studio Installer**

 1. **Open the Installer**:
    After downloading, double-click on `vs_installer.exe` to begin the installation! 🖱️

+2. **Choose Your Edition Again**:
+   🏷️ When the installer opens, you may need to choose your edition again.
+Select the **Community Edition** if you haven’t already.

-2. **Select the .NET Desktop Development Workload**:
+3. **Select the .NET Desktop Development Workload**:
    ⚙️ **This is critical for my tutorials!**
    ✔️ During installation, make sure to select **.NET Desktop Development**.
 You can also choose additional workloads depending on your interests, but this one is essential for following my tutorials.

-   ✨ Other popular workloads include:
-   - 🌐 **Web & Cloud Development**
-   - 🎮 **Game Development with Unity**

-3. **Install Components**:
+4. **Install Components**:
    ⏳ Visual Studio will now download and install all selected components.
 Grab a snack while it works its magic! 🍕☕

 ---